 Some programs offer Bachelors of Sciences (B.S.) -- others Bachelors of Arts (B.A.).
 To find out exactly what each requires, you should check with the school to which you are transferring.
 Generally speaking, the B.A. requires less math and physics than the B.S.

 General Advice: A Masters Degree gives you a shorter exposure to the academic world than a Ph.D. does, but still lets you learn about your future career options while building your resume at the same time.

 To get accepted to a graduate program, you usually have to have a strong background in math & science (less math for biological programs).
 I recommend that you contact the department of interest (do some on-line research ahead of time – so you don’t waste their time) or, even better, directly contact a faculty member whose research you find interesting.
 Request more information on their department, application requirements, opportunities to view the department, etc.

 - Check out the department website at the college of your choice and look into what type of research faculty are conducting.
-Contact faculty you are interested in meeting and perhaps arrange to meet with them or sit in on of their classes.
+Contact faculty, you are interested in meeting and perhaps arrange to meet with them or sit in one of their classes.

 - Some schools, such as U.C.
-Berkeley, allows students to enroll concurrently while they are still enrolled at City College.
+Berkeley, allow students to enroll concurrently while they are still enrolled at City College.

 - Attend seminars offered by the department.
 Check out their department website for more information.
 Attending seminars is a great way to meet students and faculty.
 Example: U.C.
 Berkeley Seminar Series

 - Contact the undergraduate Earth Science clubs at the school you're interested in to find out about their activities.
 They may offer events open to you.
 Example: Geological Association at Berkeley (GAB).

 - Attend open houses on campus where you can meet students and faculty and get information on what the program has to offer.
 Example: for U.C.
 Berkeley, go to Cal Day on the 3rd Saturday of April during which Departments have open houses.